 On the day designated for hearing the case, the litigants will attend themselves, or whoever acts on their behalf.
 If the representative is an attorney, he shall be the one who has the right to trust according to the Law.

 Conditions of validity of attending through the Power of Attorney :

 - The court may authorize the attorney when necessary to deposit the copy of the document at a date specified, provided that this does not exceed the first session of the pleading.
-The power of attorney may be proven in the session with a report written down in its official record, and signed or fingerprinted on it with his thumb by the authorizer.
+The power of attorney may be proven in the session with a report written down in its official record and signed or fingerprinted with his thumb by the authorizer.
 The obligation of depositing referred to above is applied to the trustee, guardian and overseer.
-Failure to do one of the aforementioned conditions leads to the opponent being considered absent.
+Failure to do one of the conditions above leads to the opponent being considered absent

 The powers of the Attorney